 7. What are you working on now?

 I have three novels going…Book 3 in The Ensouled Trilogy; Among Us, a government conspiracy thriller; and The Serial Killer’s Wife, which you can get a sense from the title what it’s about.
-Staying focused with too many ideas is something I struggle with as an author.
+Staying focused on too many ideas is something I struggle with as an author.

 8. Who is your favorite author?